iotaledger/iota-wiki/blog/2021-08-14_iota-wiki-alpha.md

 tags: [X-Teams, IOTA-Wiki]
 ---

-We proudly present the first alpha release of the wiki.
-The wiki is in an early state, and we would really appreciate your contribution.
+We proudly present the first alpha release of the IOTA  wiki.
+Built by the community for the community.
+The wiki is at an early stage, and we would really appreciate your contribution.
-Our Team member [Jeroen](https://github.com/jlvandenhout) also build a nice editor, so it will be really easy for you to make changes even with nearly no GitHub knowledge.
+Jeroen (https://github.com/jlvandenhout) has built a great in-page editor, which makes it easy to contribute to the wiki content without being a GitHub expert.
+You will however need a GitHub account.

-Let's make the wiki the one place to go for IOTA together.
-Let's BUIDL
+The wiki blog will also contain a collection of curated community posts in the future.
+The wiki will be a one-stop shop for IOTA information..
+Let's BUIDL it together!

 ![BUIDL](/img/buidl-bridge.gif)